peiiiii/Book-Management-System/README.md

-# Booking
+# Book Management System

 ## Overview
-The Booking System is a Spring Boot application designed to manage books and authors.
-It provides RESTful APIs to create, update, retrieve, and delete books and authors.
-The system supports many-to-many relationships between books and authors.
+The Book Management System is a Spring Boot application designed to manage books and authors.
+It provides RESTful APIs to do the CRUD operations, and supports many-to-many relationships between books and authors.

 ## Features
 - Manage books and authors